After America (Steyn book): Reviews and response

 Although written in a polemical style about controversial issues, After America attracted support from publications such as The Washington Times, where Steyn received comparison to George Orwell, and The Spectator, where Steyn's sense of prose received comparison to pyrotechnics.
-It also became a commercial success, peaking at number four on the New York Times non-fiction bestseller list.
+It peaked at number four on the New York Times non-fiction bestseller list, tagged with a dagger for bulk orders.

 On August 17, 2011, Steyn discussed the book and a variety of related topics while delivering the first lecture in The NHIOP Bookmark Series, a program of the New Hampshire Institute of Politics at Saint Anselm College in Manchester, New Hampshire.
 C-SPAN recorded Steyn's comments.